asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/01-chapter-one.md

 "Lost him in the parking lot.
 Cameras don't cover that area well.
 We see him and Palmer walking toward the exit together, then nothing.
 Palmer's Lexus left the lot at eleven-forty-three AM, but we never see Steven arrive or depart in his own vehicle."

-"He might have parked off-site," Matt said.
-"Walked to the mall."
+"So Palmer drove them to the showing," Matt said.

+"Right.
+And here's where it gets interesting."
+Morrison pulled out another document.
+"Palmer's Lexus was found abandoned at Park View Shopping Center—it's about two miles from the crime scene.
+Keys in the ignition, wiped clean except for Palmer's prints."

+Brandon leaned forward.
+"Steven left the scene in Palmer's vehicle."

 "That's our theory.
-We canvassed nearby businesses, checked their security cameras.
-Nothing."
+He kills Palmer, takes his car keys, drives the Lexus to Oak Park Center.
+We think he must've had his own vehicle pre-positioned there.
+Probably arrived at the mall by cab earlier that morning."

+"Did you check cab companies?"
+Matt asked.

+"Every one in Omaha.
+No record of a pickup near Park View that morning, and no driver remembers anyone matching Steven's description.
+But if he paid cash and didn't call from a traceable number, there'd be no record."

+"What about Palmer's cell phone and wallet?"
+Brandon asked.

+"Found separately.
+Phone in a dumpster behind a restaurant downtown.
+Wallet dumped in a different location.
+Both wiped clean.
+Steven was methodical about disposal—spread the evidence around to complicate recovery."

 Brandon looked at the timeline on the whiteboard.
 Palmer and Steven left the mall at 11:43 AM.
 They arrived at the Whitmore property around noon.
-Whitmore left at 12:00 PM.
-Palmer was killed sometime between 12:15 and 1:15 PM.
-Whitmore returned at 2:15 PM and found the body.
+Whitmore was already gone by that time.
+Palmer was killed sometime between 12:15 and 1:00 PM.
+Steven drove Palmer's Lexus to Park View Center, switched to his own vehicle, then spent time disposing of evidence before disappearing.

-"What about Palmer's vehicle?"
-Brandon asked.

-"Found abandoned at the Crossroads Shopping Center, about two miles from the crime scene.
-Wiped clean—no prints except Palmer's.
-The keys were in the ignition."
->IDEA: Steven left the scene in Palmer's vehicle.
-I think that Palmer drove Steven to the showing.
-Steven had planted his own vehicle at the Crossroads (need to rename this, same name as Crossroads Mini Mart from book 1) and took a cab to the mall.

-"And his cell phone?"

-"Found in a dumpster behind a restaurant downtown.
-Also wiped clean.
-Same with his wallet and keys—found separately, different locations, all downtown."

 "Steven was thorough," Matt said.